- Effective Date: July 1, 2012

 Components of Costs in Rate

 All costs, subsidies, and revenue relating to a service center must be accounted for within the general ledger.

 All ASCs are required to maintain Harvard general ledger account codes that are sufficiently segregated and detailed to facilitate the financial reviews required by this policy.

 The local level managing units are responsible for evaluating their financial performance throughout the year; they should perform and document at least one interim rate review per fiscal year.
 Rates may require adjustment at any point during the year if the ASC determines that current rates and usage will generate a deficit or surplus beyond 15% of annual operating expenses.
 Documentation is required for rates and rate adjustments.

 Rate Development and Breakeven Considerations

-An Academic Service Center must charge all internal users at the same rate for the same level of services or products purchased in the same circumstances.
-The use of special rates, such as for high volume work or off hour usage, is allowed, but the special rates must be equally available to all users.
+An ASC must charge all internal users at the same rate, regardless of funding source, for the same level of services or products purchased in the same circumstances.
+The use of special rates, such as for high-volume work or off-hour usage, is allowed, but the special rates must be equally available to all users.

 Subsidized Users and Subsidies